-Packing is hard enough—but what about packing for a new life?
-Like any new adventure, getting ready for college can create questions, anxiety, excitement—and a list of things to buy.
+How do you pack for an adventure?
+Getting ready for college is an adventure that creates questions, anxiety, excitement—and a list of things to buy.
 For some future freshmen, that’s just another chore to check off the list.
 But for others, figuring out what to buy, and how to buy it, is a much bigger challenge.
+And many of these students are preparing for the college adventure right here in the 901—at high schools like Collegiate School of Memphis, and at our local colleges.

-First generation college students, those whose parents did not complete a four-year degree, often leverage loans, grants, and scholarships to find a way to pay for school.
+First generation college students—whose parents did not complete a four-year degree—often leverage loans, grants, and scholarships to find a way to pay for college.
 Money can be scarce for extras-that-aren’t-really-extras (think toiletries and even textbooks).
 Because of this, starting college may bring more stress than excitement.
+But there are ways we can support these scholars.

 So how can the broader Memphis community adopt a spirit that is “first-gen forward”?
-It’s clear that at more than 50% of the college-going population, these are the future leaders of the city.
-Their success will lead to a stronger Memphis, and there are very tangible things we can do to set them up for success.
+These are the future leaders of the city!
+Their success will lead to a stronger Memphis, and there are very tangible things we can do to set them up for success

 A great local example of “first-gen forward” thinking is happening at The Collegiate School of Memphis, located just off Summer Avenue.
 The school, founded in 2008, offers a private, college preparatory middle and high school experience.
 98% of Collegiate students receive tuition assistance to attend Collegiate, and 100% of their graduates receive admission to four-year colleges.

-Collegiate has always served students who were highly likely to be the first in their family to attend college, so they’ve developed programs that bridge the gaps between high school graduation and that first job.
-These gap-filling programs last at least six years, beginning with college prep during junior year and lasting beyond college graduation.
+Collegiate has developed programs that bridge the gaps between high school graduation and that first job.
 Collegiate alumni programs range from simple but essential—like providing laundry baskets full of dorm room and school supplies—to complex—providing ongoing support and networking opportunities to students as they adapt to college and then begin moving toward employment.

 The zip code where they were born, or their parents’ income level, does not determine their potential.
 And we don’t want the need for dorm room basics, or for an introduction to a local company, to hold them back.